The essential form of transport throughout the works was the railway system and here the introduction is best provided by ex-employee Roger Deans:

 New Railway Bridge

-This location, adjacent to the electrified LMR main line, is the where the works railway crosses the canal, the route being that from the blast furnace to the Tarmac slag tip.
-Those identified are (right-to-left) Frank Chaney, Rail Traffic Section Manager, Stan Redmond and Mick Tranter – Carpenter and Platelayer Supervisor.
-Any further names – and confirmation of the location would be welcome.
+This location, adjacent to the electrified LMR main line, is the where the works railway crosses the canal over a newly constructed bridge, the route being that from the blast furnace to the boat dock.
+Those identified are : standing on the locomotive (‘Philip’ – YE 2507) on the left of the picture wearing gloves is Shunter Sid Ives; standing on the ground in front of ‘Philip’ are (right-to-left) Frank Chaney, Rail Traffic Section Manager, Stan Redmond and Mick Tranter – Carpenter and Platelayer Supervisor.
+Any further names would be welcome.

 In The Workshop I